CGNS/HDF5 - An HPC implementation#

 At the next level below a CGNSBase_t

-node are general specifications which apply to the problem globally, such as reference states, units, and so on.
+node are general specifications that apply to the problem globally, such as reference states, units, etc.

 At this level we also find a collection of nodes labeled “Zone_t

 ”.
-The tree below each of these holds all the data local to one of the various zones or subdomains which constitute the problem.
+The tree below each of these holds all the data local to one of the various zones or subdomains that constitute the problem.

 Beneath each Zone_t